bmh2git/hello-world/readme.md

-blah This is my readme file.
+foo This is my readme file.